Resources related to “What documents do I need to renew my Green Card?

 Do Not Send Originals

-In all cases above, you are advised not to send your original documentation.
-Photocopies will be suitable.
+You are advised not to send your original documentation in all cases above.
+Photocopies will be sufficient.
 If any of your documents are not written in English, you will also need to provide a certified translation alongside the document with your I-90 form.